-Currently, there are more 600 million girls ages 10-24 worldwide, with the population growing fastest in developing countries.
-During adolescence, health and social behaviors are established for life; the decisions a girl makes during this period and the situations she faces will have long-term consequences for her sexual and reproductive health and a range of other outcomes.
+Currently, there are more than 600 million girls ages 10-24 worldwide, with the population growing fastest in developing countries.
+During adolescence, health and social behaviors are established for life; the decisions a girl makes during this period and the situations she faces will have long-term consequences for her reproductive health and a range of other outcomes.

 Gender norms and roles tend to expand and solidify during adolescence.
-This leads, in many places around the world, to restrictions on girls’ movement, agency, access to information and services, and decision-making ability for their future.
+In many places around the world this leads to restrictions on girls’ movement, agency, access to information and services, and decision-making ability for their future.
 Vulnerability also increases, with girls and young women disproportionately affected by gender-based violence, HIV and other sexually transmitted infections, unintended pregnancy, unsafe abortions, as well as early and forced marriage.
 Adolescents face a higher risk of complications and death during pregnancy and childbirth than those even just a few years older.
 Maternal complications are a leading cause of death for adolescent girls worldwide, as are complications from HIV and AIDS, particularly in sub-Saharan Africa.

 At the same time, girls can be powerful advocates, leaders, and contributors to their own communities and countries, but they must be given the agency to do so.
 By intervening to counter risks that exist and by promoting positive relationships and behaviors for girls, we are investing in the women and leaders of our future.
 Programs that aim to expand access to education, reduce poverty, and promote gender equality must identify and dismantle barriers facing adolescent girls worldwide if they hope to be successful.